United Nations Security Council veto power: UN Charter

-Chapter VI and Article 52 only involve Security Council recommendations, and not binding resolutions (which are under Chapter VII), thus ensuring that the permanent members have veto power over all UN sanctions and all UN peacekeeping operations.
+Chapter VI and Article 52 only involve non-binding recommendations, thus giving the permanent members an absolute veto over all binding UN sanctions, UN peacekeeping operations, membership admissions, member expulsions, and Secretary-General selections.

-A negative vote from any of the permanent members will block the adoption of a draft resolution.
-However, a permanent member that abstains or is absent from the vote will not block a resolution from being passed.
+Any one of the permanent members may veto a resolution by casting a negative vote.
+However, a permanent member abstaining or a permanent member being absent does not count as a veto.

-Although the "power of veto" is not mentioned by name in the UN Charter, Article 27 requires concurring votes from the permanent members.
-For this reason, the "power of veto" is also referred to as the principle of "great power unanimity" and the veto itself is sometimes referred to as the "great power veto".
+In a separate article, the Charter also requires that amendments be ratified by all of the permanent members.
+In addition, ratifications cannot be abstained on.
+This gives the permanent members an even stronger absolute veto over any change to the absolute veto power.

+Due to all of the permanent members being considered great powers, the power of veto has also been called the "great power veto" or "great power unanimity".

 Origins

 The idea of a veto over the actions of international organisations was not new in 1945.
 In the League of Nations, every member of the League Council had a veto on any non-procedural issue.
 At the foundation of the League, there were 4 permanent and 4 non-permanent members.
 The League Council had expanded by 1936 to have 4 permanent and 11 non-permanent members, which meant that there were 15 countries with veto power.
 The existence of such a large number of vetoes made it very difficult for the League to agree on many issues.

 The veto was the result of extensive discussion during the negotiations for the formation of the United Nations at Dumbarton Oaks (August–October 1944) and Yalta (February 1945).
-The veto provision became known as the Yalta formula.
+At Dumbarton Oaks, the Soviet delegation argued that each nation should have an absolute veto that could block matters from even being discussed, while the British delegation argued that nations should not be able to veto resolutions on disputes to which they were a party.
+At Yalta, the American, British and Russian delegations agreed that each of the permanent members could veto any action by the council, but not procedural resolutions, meaning that the permanent members could not prevent debate on a resolution.
+This veto provision became known as the Yalta formula.
 The evidence is that the United States, Soviet Union, United Kingdom, and China all favored the principle of unanimity, not only out of desire for the major powers to act together, but also to protect their own sovereign rights and national interests.
 Harry S. Truman, who became President of the United States in April 1945, wrote: "All our experts, civil and military, favored it, and without such a veto no arrangement would have passed the Senate."